Email Migration Project Plan Template For Businesses

 • It must be able to perform incremental or delta migration to transfer the latest changes during or after a one-time data transfer.

-5. Choose the Migration Type
+5. Choose a Staged Migration Approach

-6. Prioritize User Accounts and Data to Migrate
+6. Prioritize the Mailboxes to Migrate

 • Plan and decide whether to migrate shared mailboxes of your company.
 For example, support@xyz.com and info@abc.com are shared mailboxes that multiple users can access in a company.